Francis Galton: Empirical test of pangenesis and Lamarckism

-Anthropometric Laboratory at the 1884 International Health Exhibition
+1884 International Health Exhibition

+Anthropometric Laboratory

 In 1884, London hosted the International Health Exhibition.
 This exhibition placed much emphasis on highlighting Victorian developments in sanitation and public health, and allowed the nation to display its advanced public health outreach, compared to other countries at the time.
 Francis Galton took advantage of this opportunity to set up his anthropometric laboratory.
 He stated that the purpose of this laboratory was to "show the public the simplicity of the instruments and methods by which the chief physical characteristics of man may be measured and recorded."
 The laboratory was an interactive walk-through in which physical characteristics such as height, weight, and eyesight, would be measured for each subject after payment of an admission fee.
 Upon entering the laboratory, a subject would visit the following stations in order.

-First, they would fill out a form with personal and family history (age, birthplace, marital status, residence, and occupation), then visit stations that recorded hair and eye color, followed by the keenness, color-sense, and depth perception of sight.
+First, they would fill in a form with personal and family history (age, birthplace, marital status, residence, and occupation), then visit stations that recorded hair and eye colour, followed by the keenness, colour-sense, and depth perception of sight.
 Next, they would examine the keenness, or relative acuteness, of hearing and highest audible note of their hearing followed by an examination of their sense of touch.
 However, because the surrounding area was noisy, the apparatus intended to measure hearing was rendered ineffective by the noise and echoes in the building.
 Their breathing capacity would also be measured, as well as their ability to throw a punch.
 The next stations would examine strength of both pulling and squeezing with both hands.
 Lastly, subjects' heights in various positions (sitting, standing, etc.) as well as arm span and weight would be measured.

 One excluded characteristic of interest was the size of the head.
 Galton notes in his analysis that this omission was mostly for practical reasons.
 For instance, it would not be very accurate and additionally it would require much time for women to disassemble and reassemble their hair and bonnets.
 The patrons would then be given a souvenir containing all their biological data, while Galton would also keep a copy for future statistical research.